- NJC Home

 - Dividing the Waters

-Dividing the Waters: A resource for judicial officers presiding over complex water litigation
+Dividing the Waters: A resource for judges resolving water conflicts

 Dividing the Waters prepares the judges of today and tomorrow – across the nation – to apply the law, science, good judgment and wisdom in efficiently and effectively adjudicating water‐related cases, to meet human and environmental needs.